-In accordance with the requirements of the Workforce Innovation and Opportunity Act of 2014 and guidance published by California Workforce Development Board and Employment Development Department, the South Bay Workforce Investment Board (SBWIB) has developed a four-year Local Plan covering program years 2021-24.
-Upon approval by state officials representing the Governor, the plan will be effective from July 1, 2021 through June 30, 2025.
-This plan replaces the SBWIB's PY 2017-20 Local Plan and its 2019 modification.
-While this plan carries forward many of the strategies that have made local services effective and programs successful, it expresses the intention of the SBWIB to examine and embrace opportunities for improvement over the life of the plan.
+In accordance with the requirements of the Workforce Innovation and Opportunity Act (WIOA) of 2014 and guidance published by California Workforce Development Board and Employment Development Department, the South Bay Workforce Investment Board (SBWIB) has developed a four-year Local Plan covering program years (PYs) 2021-2024.
+Following approval by state officials representing the Governor, the plan became effective from July 1, 2021, through June 30, 2025.
+This update to the PY 21-24 Local Plan constitutes its WIOA-required biennial modification.
+Following the approval of this modification by state representatives, it will become the official, active version of the Plan beginning on July 1, 2023 and remaining in effect through June 30, 2025